-With attention grabbing figures like “$25 billion lost to click fraud each year”, clearly click fraud is an illegal practice .
-In fact, the facts around whether click fraud is illegal are a little murky.
+With attention grabbing figures like “$25 billion lost to click fraud each year”, you’d think that click fraud is clearly an illegal practice.
+In fact, the facts around whether ad fraud or click fraud are illegal are a little murky.

 Ad fraud vs click fraud